-FRFN - French
+FREN - French

-FREN 101 Elementary French (4) Four classroom meetings per week plus one laboratory hour.
-Not open to students with 2 or more years of high-school level French or to native/fluent speakers of French..
+FREN 101 Elementary French I (4) Four classroom meetings per week.
+Not open to students with 2 or more years of high school level French or to native/fluent speakers of French.
 Introduction to basic structures and pronunciation with emphasis on the four skills: listening, speaking, reading and writing.

-FREN 102 Elementary French (4) Four classroom meetings plus one laboratory hour per week.
+FREN 102 Elementary French II (4) Four classroom meetings per week.
 Prerequisite: FREN 101 at UMCP or permission of department.
 Further work on basic structures and pronunciation with emphasis on the four skills: listening, speaking, reading and writing.

-FREN 103 Review of Elementary French (4) Limited to students who have had at least two years of high school French or equivalent or who do not qualify for FREN 203.
-Credit will be granted for only one of the following: FREN 101, FREN 102 or FREN 103.
+FREN 103 Elementary French Review (4) Four classroom meetings per week.
+Limited to students who have completed fewer than three years of high school French.
+Not open to students who have completed FREN 102 or to native/fluent speakers of French.
+Credit will be granted for only one of the following: FREN 102 or FREN 103.
+Review of basic structures and pronunciation with emphasis on the four skills: listening, speaking, reading and writing.